What is water pollution?

 Water pollution is the contamination of water bodies (e.g. lakes, rivers, oceans, aquifers and groundwater), very often by human activities.

-Water pollution occurs when pollutants (particles, chemicals or substances that make water contaminated) are discharged directly or indirectly into water bodies without enough treatment to get rid of harmful compounds.
-Pollutants get into water mainly by human causes or factors.
+Water pollution occur when pollutants (particles, chemicals or substances that make water contaminated) are discharged directly or indirectly into water bodies without enough treatment to get rid of harmful compounds.
+Pollutants get into water mainly by human causes or human factors.
+Water pollution can be a Point-source, Non Point-source, or Transboundary in nature (Click here to learn more).

 Water pollution is the second most imperative environmental concern along with air pollution.